 - You can also request a continuance to get an attorney to give yourself a bit more time.
 This isn’t usually necessary.

 - If you do go to court, your landlord’s conduct regarding process, paperwork, and illegal behavior (such as not maintaining the apartment unit in habitable condition or retaliation or discrimination against you) could serve as a good defense, if any of this applies.
-Make sure to get all of your paperwork and documentation together in advance for a chance of having the lawsuit and eviction dismissed.
+Make sure to gather your paperwork and documentation together in advance for a chance of having the lawsuit and eviction dismissed.

 - If your landlord wins, then the judge will give them an order of possession.
 This means you usually get about a week to move out.

 4. Wait for eviction to be scheduled by the sheriff